Sora48/Game2338/resarchwebtest.md

 (Get a summary of key performance indicators) GTmetrix's Report Page neatly summarizes your page performance based off key indicators of page load speed.

+(ranorex) features
+All-in-one test automation
+Accelerate testing for desktop, web and mobile applications.

+Robust object identification
+Analyze your AUT with Ranorex Spy, identify elements with RanoreXPath and maintain them in the object repository.
+Instantly track and analyze UI elements of your desktop, web, or mobile application with Ranorex Spy – even dynamic ones!
+Use the robust object recognition mechanisms as key to successful test automation.
+Receive detailed control information on the UI element to use for validations, as well as get its unique RanoreXPath – a powerful object identification syntax.

+Code editor
+Create flexible test automation scripts using standard programming languages.